 =You avoid work or social events where sugary or oily or unhealthy foods are available.
 You do this since you fear overeating if you go?

 =You experience problems functioning well at your job or uni course because of food or overeating?

 =Do you ever find it difficult to say no to food or cut down on sugary snacks

 Worried you’re addicted to sugar?
 Consider the psychological withdrawal symptoms of decreasing high levels of sugar.

 For example, if you cut down on sugar, do you ever have anxiety or agitation or other physical feelings?
 Maybe use these question that follow to think about the emotional or psychological ramifications of sugar addictions.
 The emotional and psychological aspects of addiction or overeating are often main concerns of people who see me for hypnotherapy for overeating in central London.
 Do any of the following apply to you?

 =Your overeating or sugar intake cause problems such as depression, anxiety, low self esteem or guilt?

 =You find you reach for more and more sugary snacks in order to deal with unpleasant emotions, numb yourself or escape?

 As mentioned, there are a number of ways you can tackle sugar addiction.
-I see clients and use clinical hypnotherapy, NLP and CBT at my London clinic, close to Harley Street.
+I see clients and use clinical hypnotherapy, NLP and CBT at my London clinic, close to King’s Cross.
 However you may find other treatments work for you too.
 Sometimes it is wise to only use scientifically proven treatments.
 If they do not cause known harms, more alternative methods may have benefit too.